keshsrini/Titanic-Prediction/README.md

 Matplotlib
 Seaborn
-Jupyter Notebook (for viewing and interacting with the notebooks) You can install these packages using pip:
+Jupyter Notebook (for viewing and interacting with the notebooks)

-bash
-Copy code
-pip install pandas numpy scikit-learn matplotlib seaborn jupyter les. notebooks/: Jupyter notebook(s) with data analysis, model building, and evaluation.
+You can install these packages using pip: pip install pandas numpy scikit-learn matplotlib seaborn jupyter les. notebooks/: Jupyter notebook(s) with data analysis, model building, and evaluation.